sqitchers/sqitch-gui/README.md

 - Perl v5.10.01 or newer;
 - Sqitch v0.9996 or newer;
-- wxPerl, Moo, Moose and other modules;
+- wxPerl, Moo and other modules;

-Note: Moose is still required because of MooseX::Observer.
+Note: Moose is not a requirement starting with v0.020.

 Status